rxmqjs/rxmq.aliases/README.md

 # Rxmq.js convenience aliases

-> A set of alises for Rxmq.js
+> A plugin that provides a set of convenience alises for Rxmq.js

 ## What is it?